RUMP_EFS(8) NetBSD System Manager's Manual RUMP_EFS(8)

 code within the kernel and therefore does not require kernel support

 except puffs(4).
-Apart from a minor speed penalty (starting from 10% and
+Apart from a minor speed penalty there is no downside

 It is recommended that untrusted file system images be mounted with